cfriot/music-to-led/README.md

 ## Audio channels

-The program streams audio from the default audio input device (set by the operating system).
+This program streams audio from the default audio input device (set by the operating system).

 Examples of typical audio sources:
 - Audio cable connected to the audio input jack (requires USB sound card on Raspberry Pi)